TheStageAI/TheWhisper/README.md

 ## 🚀 Overview

+This repository aims to share and develop the most efficient speech-to-text and text-to-speech inference solution -with a strong focus on self-hosting, cloud hosting, and on-device inference across multiple devices.

-The goal of the repository is to share @TheStageAI This repository provides **open-source transcription models** with **streaming inference support** and:
+For the first release this repository provides **open-source transcription models** with **streaming inference support** and:
 - Hugging Face open weights
 - High-performance TheStage AI inference engines (NVIDIA GPU)
 - CoreML engines for macOS / Apple Silicon with the lowest in the world power consumption for MacOS